aaronjanse/bootstrapOS/content.md

 - evolve into stack language

 Stack language notes:
 - I could have a `load` command that pops an address off the top of the stack and push the corresponding value in memory.
-Same applies to `store`, but with two items off the top of the stack.
+Same applies to `store`, but with two items off the top of the stack (the address needs to be at very top with value below)
 - needs global variables??
 ; - or, do a `pop memory` command with a `pop address` command
+- needs `push global {n}` and `pop global {n}`

 High-level implementation notes:
 - needed stacks: